CodeModeYT/ChatGPT-Website-Bypasser/README.md

 <details>
 <!-- add open at the end of the tag to make it pre opened (future) -->
  <summary><h3>Simple version</h3></summary>
- For this version, we're only gonna use the main.py file in the 'Simple'-folder.
+ For this version, we're only gonna use the main.py file in the 'Simple' folder.

  #### Setup:
  1. Clone the repository